 Cities Gone Wild

-Cities Gone Wild is an exploration of three savvy animals: black bears, coyotes and raccoons.
-Each of these urban carnivores are uniquely equipped to survive and even thrive in the human built landscape at a time when urbanization is decimating habitat for less adapted wildlife.
-I tracked these three carnivores in cities across the United States, to reveal how they are using our infrastructure and resources to carve out a unique place in society that might help them survive an uncertain future.
+Cities Gone Wild is an exploration of three savvy urban animals in the United States: black bears, coyotes and raccoons.
+Each of these carnivores are uniquely equipped to survive and even thrive in the human built landscape at a time when urbanization is decimating habitat for less adapted wildlife.
+I tracked these animals throughout cities across the United States, documenting the ways in which they have learned to manipulate our infrastructure and resources to their advantage, carving out a successful parallel existence among humans.
+Working with local scientists, wildlife managers, and local residents, I spent several years managing camera traps and paying witness to new human animal relationships being forged as wildlife grows increasingly comfortable living in close proximity to people.
+Urban animals may possibly be growing more intelligent than their rural peers due to the unique and diverse challenges associated with survival in cities.
+This story was published in the July, 2022 issue of National Geographic Magazine.
 Published in the July, 2022 issue of National Geographic Magazine

 close